 Can tennis elbow only be caused by tennis?

-In short, no. There a many different activities that can cause it, including painting, typing, knitting, trade work (especially bricklaying and carpentry), raking, vacuuming, squash, weightlifting, golf and basketball.
+No!
+There a many different activities that can cause it, including painting, typing, knitting, trade work (especially bricklaying and carpentry), raking, vacuuming, squash, weightlifting, golf and basketball.

 Ironically, less than five per cent of cases are actually caused by tennis.